afaiza/vim-annotations/README.md

 ### Word classification

-The file word_classification.vim contains shortcuts that surround a visual block with a tag.
+The file word_level_annotation.vim contains shortcuts that surround a visual block with a tag.

-It also contains a the shortcut ce that deletes an annotation and ,2 that merges two annotations in the same line, if they don't have space between them
+It also contains a the shortcut ce that deletes an annotation and ,2 that merges two annotations in the same line, if they don't have anything but spaces between them